 - Tips for dining out while gluten free (the same ideas work with any other food restriction, too) Recommendations for dining out

 Gluten free/Allergy Internet resources:

 Dr. John Snyder, Chief of the Department of Gastroenterology at CNMC in DC, Dr. Gary Kaplan, Medical Director of Kaplan Center for Integrative Medicine and myself discussing testing, diagnosis and follow-up, eating a gluten-free diet and a short segment on when it’s not Celiac.
 The Celiac Sprue Association has been kind enough to support the project.

 Please note–these videos are from 2009, so some of the material is now dated.

 To purchase the Gluten-free Handout kit for nutrition pros, with 20 ready-to-go, customizable handouts, or the expanded kit with 25 customizable handouts, see the RD Resources page.

 As a health care professional, I was deeply disturbed to learn that many insurance companies do not provide coverage for Medical Nutrition Therapy for Celiac Disease.
 I began writing letters on behalf of of my clients to spread awareness, and much to my surprise, about half the time the insurance company eventually provides coverage .
 To the best of my knowledge Medicare and Tricare have not ever covered services, and Anthem almost always denies coverage.

 There are two letters here.
 One for Registered Dietitians to file on behalf of their patients, and one is for clients to file on their own behalf

 - My favorite resource for dining out is Gluten Free Travel Site.
-Not only do you get lots of reviews, but there’s a free mobile version.
-They have a new app, Dine GF.
 Another great app is Find me gluten-free